There are now 3 possible online modes for units:

 - Level 1 elective

-- Students are able to (1) gain an increased level of competency in all four macro skills—listening to, speaking, reading and writing German corresponding to proficiency Level B1 and upwards of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen) and (2) develop an increased awareness of intercultural understanding and of language learning, as well as research skills and communication strategies.
+- Students are able to (1) demonstrate an increased level of competency in all four macro skills—listening to, speaking, reading and writing German corresponding to proficiency Level B1 and upwards of the Common European Framework of Reference for Languages (Gemeinsamer Europaischer Referenzrahmen) and (2) demonstrate an increased awareness of intercultural understanding and of language learning, as well as research skills and communication strategies.

-- Indicative assessments in this unit are as follows: (1) in-class tests; (2) written assignment; and (3) oral tasks.
+- Indicative assessments in this unit are as follows: (1) tests and quizzes; (2) written assignment; and (3) oral tasks.
 Further information is available in the unit outline.